Altair Establishes New Office in Dubai, United Arab Emirates

-TROY, Mich., June 13, 2024 /PRNewswire/ -- Altair (Nasdaq: ALTR), a global leader in computational intelligence, has established a new location in Dubai, United Arab Emirates.
+DUBAI, UAE, June 13, 2024 /PRNewswire/ -- Altair (NASDAQ: ALTR), a global leader in computational intelligence, has established a new location in Dubai, United Arab Emirates.
 The new location in one of Dubai's free-trade zones expands Altair's global presence and bolsters operations within the broader Gulf Cooperation Council (GCC) region.

 The new office located at Dubai World Trade Centre, The Offices C1, 201, Regus Business Center, One Central District, will support Altair customers in all industries, particularly those in automotive, defense, energy, manufacturing, and more.